SEND and the Local Offer

 - The pupil’s own views

-- Advice from external support services, if relevant
+- Advice from outside agencies, if relevant

 The assessment will be reviewed regularly.
 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any adaptive teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil’s progress.
 This will be drawn up on a plan with SMART targets which is reviewed on a termly basis and new targets set.